boostorg/redis/README.md

 Aedis.
 Notice however that this is ongoing work as comparing client objectively is difficult and time consuming.

+### Redis-plus-plus

+The most popular client at the moment of this writing ranked by github stars is

+* https://github.com/sewenew/redis-plus-plus

 Before we start it is worth mentioning some of the things it does not support

 * RESP3.
 Without RESP3 is impossible to support some important Redis features like client side caching, among other things.
 * Coroutines.
 * Reading responses directly in user data structures avoiding temporaries.
-* Error handling with error-code and exception overloads.
+* Proper error handling with support for error-code.
 * Healthy checks.

 The remaining points will be addressed individually.

-### Redis-plus-plus

-The most popular client at the moment of this writing ranked by github stars is

-* https://github.com/sewenew/redis-plus-plus

 Let us first have a look at what sending a command a pipeline and a transaction look like